Technigo/project-pizza/README.md

 # Trattoria Pizzeria

-The task was to create an interactive JavaScript-based food ordering system where users select their name, food choices, and order details.
-The solution is built using JavaScript's alert() and prompt() methods to interact with the user.
+An interactive JavaScript-based food ordering system where users select their name, food choices, and order details.
+The program is built using JavaScript's alert() and prompt() methods to interact with the user.
 Conditional statements were used to handle different choices.

 The project consists of five steps: